 White will probably always be the perennial favourite when it comes to kitchen units.
-There’s something that’s hard to beat about the bright whiteness that it brings to any kitchen space.
-White always brings with it bags of versatility too.
+There’s something that’s hard to beat about the brightness it brings to any kitchen space.
+White always offers bags of versatility too.
 It’s easy to create any look you want to complement clean white kitchen units.
-But with contemporary kitchen design, white certainly now has a worthy rival.
+But with contemporary styles , white certainly now has a worthy rival.

 Over the decades, various colours have vied with white as popular choices for the kitchen.
 In the 1970s, it was bold shades such as orange and green that became ‘de rigueur.’
 These days, the colour palette for kitchens tends to be slightly more restrained.

 What colours go with grey?
 The alternative to white

 So, if you are looking for a perfect alternative to white, you can’t really go far wrong with grey.
 Of course, one of the major plus-points of this hue is how versatile it is as a colour.
 Indeed, all the different tones that are available under the grey umbrella are an indication of why it has become such a popular choice.

 White isn’t the only way to be get timeless style

 Of course, a white wall and white cabinets epitomise the classic kitchen for many people.
 White is timeless and a great choice for a contemporary kitchen still.
 Not only do you benefit from reflective surfaces, the clean lines of white kitchen cabinets can transform the most austere space and give it a modern feel and a timeless look at the same time.